 At the advent of the AVF, there was concern about the representation of the force, particularly socioeconomic representation.
-Researchers found that accessions in the early years of the AVF were, for the most part, representative of the U.S. population in terms of their socioeconomic backgrounds.
-More recent studies report similar findings on socioeconomic characteristics, such as neighborhood income, for the 1990s and early years of this century.
-The socioeconomic characteristics are neighborhood income, for the 1990s and early years of this century.
+Researchers found that accessions in the early years of the AVF were, for the most part, representative of the U.S. population in terms of their socioeconomic backgrounds.26 More recent studies report similar findings on socioeconomic characteristics, such as neighborhood income, for the 1990s and early years of this century.27